 How to Find Your True Local Competitors

-SERPs can be incredibly diversified, but despite that, you can find your true local competitor by conducting local search and following these easy steps.
+SERPs can be incredibly diversified, but despite that, you can find your true local competitor by conducting a local search and following these easy steps.
 Note that it is best to do this on your business location and with a spreadsheet.

 Learn About Local Packs